santogioia-scandit/data-capture-documentation/docs/sdks/android/add-sdk.md

 }
 ```

-You can find the latest version (6.21.1) on [Sonatype](https://s01.oss.sonatype.org/content/repositories/releases/com/scandit/datacapture/).
+You can find the latest version on [Sonatype](https://s01.oss.sonatype.org/content/repositories/releases/com/scandit/datacapture/).

 :::note
-The core module depends on okhttp version 4.9.2.
-If your project already implements a different version of okhttp (within the supported version range specified in the requirements page), make sure to exclude the group from the gradle implementation of the core module.
+The core module depends on `okhttp` version 4.9.2.
+If your project already implements a different version of `okhttp` (within the supported version range specified in the requirements page), make sure to exclude the group from the gradle implementation of the core module.

 ```java
 implementation("com.scandit.datacapture:core:[version]") {